MTN — Vail Resorts, Inc.

 2. Strategic Updates and Business Highlights

-- Marketing Initiatives: Launched the "Epic Passion" campaign targeting Gen Z, focusing on emotional connections to skiing and utilizing social media and influencers.
+- Marketing Strategy: Launched the "Epic Passion" campaign targeting Gen Z, emphasizing emotional connections to skiing.

-- Product Innovations: Positive reception to new ticket types (Epic Friends and Advanced Lift tickets), which showed increased redemption rates and visitation.
+- Product Innovations: Positive reception for new ticket types (Epic Friends and Advanced Lift tickets) aimed at increasing visitation.

-- Resource Efficiency Transformation Plan: Expected to exceed initial savings target by $6 million, with $42 million in incremental savings anticipated for fiscal 2026.
+- Resource Efficiency Transformation Plan: Expected to exceed initial savings targets, delivering approximately $42 million in incremental savings for fiscal 2026.

 3. Forward Guidance and Outlook